SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic Sun Outage.md

     - **Auto Delete Delay**: This parameter is associated with the "Auto Delete" reflection mode.
 This allows you to delay the time when a record in the table is removed after it is no longer present in the CSV file. ***Real-time* is the default value**.

-    - **Delete All Removed**:Performs a one-time sweep through the Earth Stations Overview table and deletes all earth stations that are not present in the CSV file.
+    - **Delete All Removed**: Performs a one-time sweep through the Earth Stations Overview table and deletes all earth stations that are not present in the CSV file.

     - **Sync All Data**: Performs a one-time sweep through the Earth Stations Overview table and the CSV file and syncs all the data so that the file and the table mirror each other.